openSUSE/news-o-o/_posts/2011-01-16-opensuse-weekly-news-issue-158-is-out.markdown

 This are the Licenses from our Sources:

-  1. Copyright Â© 2011 Linux.com.
+  1. Copyright © 2011 Linux.com.
 All Rights Reserved.
 Linux.com.

-  2. Copyright Â© 2011 Net Media Europe
+  2. Copyright © 2011 Net Media Europe

-  3. Copyright Â© 2011 Terror PUP's openSUSE Blog.
+  3. Copyright © 2011 Terror PUP's openSUSE Blog.
 The openSUSE Weekly News has permission to use the full sources.

-  4. Copyright Â© 2011 Heise Media UK Ltd.
+  4. Copyright © 2011 Heise Media UK Ltd.

-  5. Copyright Â© 2008 OStatic
+  5. Copyright © 2008 OStatic

-  6. Copyright Â© 1994-2010 Infoworld, Inc.
+  6. Copyright © 1994-2010 Infoworld, Inc.

-  7. Copyright Â© 2011 QuinStreet Inc
+  7. Copyright © 2011 QuinStreet Inc

 Trademarks:

-SUSE Â®, openSUSE Â®, the openSUSE Â® Logo and Novell Â® are registered Trademarks of Novell, Inc.
+SUSE ®, openSUSE ®, the openSUSE ® Logo and Novell ® are registered Trademarks of Novell, Inc.

-Linux Â® is a registered Trademark of Linus Torvalds
+Linux ® is a registered Trademark of Linus Torvalds

 ## ![Header Picture](http://www.saschamanns.de/pub/OWN/common/logos/OWN-oxygen-Credits.png)Feedback